1. How do I apply?

 8. How do I submit my documentation?

-You will upload your documentation under the “Supporting Documentation” section of the application.
+Upload your documentation under the “Supporting Documentation” section of the application.
 You can Click or Drag & Drop documents.
 Once uploaded, you can see your documents listed in the space provided.
 While there is no limit to the number of items you can submit, we suggest you carefully select current items to match the categories of expenses requested.
 Do not send your documentation via email.
-We will only accept documentation submitted through the space on the application.
+We will only accept documentation submitted through the application.
 Files over 25 MB will not be accepted; PDF displayed documents are preferred.
 HEIC-formatted documents should be converted to PDFs before uploading.

 9. What happens after I submit my application?

-When you hit “SUBMIT FORM,” you will receive a confirmation message pop-up letting you know your application was submitted and giving you a Case Number.
+When you hit “SUBMIT FORM,” you will receive a confirmation pop-up message letting you know your application was submitted and giving you a Case Number.
 Make sure you record that Case Number.
 Once submitted, your application is reviewed by a committee of University Life staff.
-You may be asked by the committee to provide additional information to support your request and will be given a deadline to send the documentation.
+You may be asked by the committee to provide additional information to support your request, and you will be given a deadline of one week to submit that documentation.
 Please allow up to 21 business days for a response from the committee.

 10. What if I received prior emergency assistance funding?